unitpoint/os2d/oxygine-framework/readme.md

 - Components of the engine have weak links between each other.
 Can be used together, separately or not at all.
 - Fast creation and deletion of objects using memory pools for all engine objects.
 - SceneGraph is somewhat similar to Flash ([diagrams with inheritance models](https://dl.dropbox.com/u/12679384/oxygine/actor_inheritance.png)).
 It is built on smart pointers (analogue boost:intrusive_ptr).
 No need to hassle with memory control, memory leaks.
 If you want to use your own scene graph you can use just low level images rendering system from Oxygine.
 - Debug Tools ([screenshot](https://dl.dropboxusercontent.com/u/12679384/oxygine/debug_tools.gif)).
-Tree Inspector is вЂњVisual profilerвЂќ for Scene Graph.
-Right in the game you can view the graph and different branches to analyze and errors search. вЂњTextures InspectorвЂќ shows you currently loaded textures into memory. вЂњTextures InspectorвЂќ shows you currently loaded textures into memory ([screenshot](https://dl.dropbox.com/u/12679384/oxygine/textures_inspector.png))
+Tree Inspector is “Visual profiler” for Scene Graph.
+Right in the game you can view the graph and different branches to analyze and errors search.
+“Textures Inspector” shows you currently loaded textures into memory.
+“Textures Inspector” shows you currently loaded textures into memory ([screenshot](https://dl.dropbox.com/u/12679384/oxygine/textures_inspector.png))
 - Render to texture.
 - Resources description is stored in xml file.
 It has multiple different parameters: you can add your own resources types, format can be set, in which you will store the texture(atlas) in memory, number of columns and rows for animation, etc. Any resource can have user-data attributes.
 - Tweens for frame by frame animation, color, position, rotation, etc. Your own can be easily created